Composite Materials for 3D Printing

 Nylon 11 CF

-Ideal for printing stiff, strong and lightweight end-use parts
+Ideal for printing stiff, strong and lightweight end-use parts.

 PC

-Tough with outstanding strength, stiffness. offers impact resistance
+Tough with outstanding strength, stiffness.
+Offers impact resistance.

 PA-CF

-High strength, stiffness and durability
+High strength, stiffness and durability.

 PC-ABS

-High impact strength, High stiffness, Heat resistance
+High impact strength, stiffness, and heat resistance.

 PEEK-CF

-Chemical resistance, Toughness, Very high stiffness, hydrolysis and superheated steam resistant
+Chemical resistance, toughness, very high stiffness, hydrolysis and superheated steam resistant.

-Interested In Composite or Continuous Fibre materials?
+Interested in Composite or Continuous Fibre materials?

 Printing Examples